 But Sharon has managed to turn over a new leaf.
 She is single now.
 At first, it was lonely, she says, but it has given her time to focus on other important areas of her life.
 ‘I’m spending more time with friends and pursuing my hobbies until I meet a man who will treat me right.’

 Are you stuck in a dead-end relationship because you feel no one better will love you?
 Perhaps it’s time to first love and accept yourself as you are – flaws and all – and the right people will come in time.
-Share your thoughts below, on Facebook or get help from our forum.
+Need help with that?
+Head to our forum.